wso2/docs-is/en/docs/guides/login/oauth-app-config-advanced.md

 !!! warning
     This is a file configuration and does not appear on the management console.

-When using the **Authorization Code** grant type, the received authorization code can only be used once to get a valid access token and has a expiry time.
+When using the **Authorization Code** grant type, the received authorization code can only be used once to get a valid access token and has an expiry time.
 The expiry time can be configured by adding the following property to the `<IS_HOME>/repository/conf/deployment.toml` file.
 The default expiry time is 300 seconds.

 ``` toml
 [oauth.token_validation]